UAE warns against Israeli annexation of West Bank as strikes in Gaza kill 31

 Hamas-led militants killed some 1,200 people, mostly civilians, in the Oct.
 7 attack and took 251 people hostage.
 Forty-eight are still being held in Gaza, around 20 of them believed to be alive, after most of the rest were returned in ceasefires or other deals.

-Amnesty International, Doctors Without Borders and Medical Aid for Palestinians accused Israel of genocide — a charge it has vehemently denied.
-The organizations demanded the British government take action, noting famine, a collapse of the health care system and the killing of Mariam Dagga, a visual journalist who had worked for The Associated Press and Doctors Without Borders.
+In a separate development, Israel’s internal security agency said it recently arrested a Hamas cell in the West Bank suspected of plotting to assassinate Israel’s far-right National Security Minister Itamar Ben-Gvir.

-"This is not merely a humanitarian crisis — it is a full-blown and man-made human rights catastrophe," the statement said.
-“Expressions of ‘deep concern’ are not enough.”
+The Shin Bet agency said the suspects were found with drones that they had planned to rig with explosives.
+It did not specify how many people were arrested, and it was unclear how far the alleged plot had advanced.

 Metz reported from Jerusalem and Gambrell from Dubai, United Arab Emirates.
-Associated Press writers Julia Frankel in Jerusalem and Fatma Khaled in Cairo contributed.
+Associated Press writers Julia Frankel in Jerusalem and Fatma Khaled in Cairo contributed to this report.

 Follow AP coverage at https://apnews.com/hub/israel-hamas-war